shb9019/hjs/devlog.md

 25. This point can lead to weird behavior where `obj.func(1)(2)` will not have obj context.
 It should instead be called as `obj.func(1, 2)`.
 26. Functions passed to library or in-built methods can take lesser parameters, but never more parameters than what is defined.
 Exception is variadic functions.
 27. This plugin doesn't support functions built using `new Function` constructor.
+28. Class constructor should not be curried.
+It's a creation of object.
+Wrap it inside a function if required.
+29. Class methods must lock the context.
+Should they?
+See, class constructors do not need to be curried because they are not functions.
+30. Class methods can be curried because they are methods.
+But, is there a benefit in letting them lose their context?
+  If you don't preserve context, they would end up having to always call it using bind or apply.
+31. It makes sense to preserve context because it is a method that is specific to a class object.